yagil/tokmon/README.md

 ## Warning
 1. `tokmon` comes without any warranty or guarantee whatsoever.
 2. `tokmon` was tested on macOS only.
+It might not work on other platforms.
 3. This tool may not work as intended, have unknown side effects, may output incorrect information, or not work at all.
 4. The pricing data in `pricing.json` may go out of date.